Homepage Astrology Blog Star Guide Horoscopes Nude Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Albedo

-In astronomy, the fraction of sunlight reflected by a planet or satellite.
-It has no astrological connotations.
+2. Astronomy: fraction of sunlight reflected by a planet or satellite (no astrological connotations).

-Alchochoden, "the giver of the years", meaning the planet which in the natal chart reveals the number of years that the person is going to live.
+Alchochoden, "the giver of the years", meaning the planet which, in the natal chart, reveals the number of years that the person is going to live.
+It is determined by finding the planet that has most essential dignity, whilst being in good aspect to the hyleg.

 Aldebaran

-A malefic Fixed Star in the 10th degree of Gemini.
-One of the four Royal Stars.
+A malefic Fixed Star in the 10th degree of Gemini, known traditionally as the archangel Michael, the Watcher of the East.
+A behenian star, it is one of the four Royal Stars.

 Alfridaria